IcaliaLabs/Presentr/README.md

 [![License](https://img.shields.io/cocoapods/l/Presentr.svg?style=flat)](http://cocoapods.org/pods/Presentr)
 [![codebeat badge](https://codebeat.co/badges/f89d5cdf-b0c3-441d-b4e1-d56dcea48544)](https://codebeat.co/projects/github-com-icalialabs-presentr)

-*Presentr is a simple wrapper for the Custom View Controller Presentation API introduced in iOS 8.*
+*Presentr is a simple customizable wrapper for the Custom View Controller Presentation API introduced in iOS 8.*

 ## About

-It is very common in an app to want to modally present a view on top of the current screen without covering it completely.
-It can be for presenting an alert, a menu, or any kind of popup with some other functionality.

-Before iOS 8 this was done by adding a subiew on top of your content, but that is not the recommended way since a modal should ideally have its own view controller for handling all of the logic.
-View controller containment was also used, and was a better alternative, but still not ideal for this use case.

-iOS 8 fixed all of this by introducing Custom View Controller Presentations, which allowed us to modally present view controllers in new ways.
-But in order to use this API it is up to us to implement a couple of classes and delegates that could be confusing for some.

-**Presentr** is made to simplify this process by hiding all of that and providing a couple of custom presentations and transitions that I think you will find useful.
-If you want to contribute and add more presentations or transitions please send me a pull request!
+iOS let's you modally present any view controller, but if you want the presented view controller to not cover the whole screen or modify anything about its presentation or transition you have to use the Custom View Controller Presentation API's.
+This can be cumbersome, specially if you do it multiple times in your app. **Presentr** simplifies all of this.
+You just have to configure **Presentr** depending on how you want you view controller to be presented, and the framework handles everything for you.

 ## What's New